freenas/freenas-docs/userguide/sharing.rst

 *nobody:nobody*.
 Changes to any files or directories in :file:`/mnt` write to the %brand% system :file:`/mnt/pool1/nfs_share1` dataset.

-NFS share settings cannot change when the share is mounted on a client computer.
+NFS share settings cannot be changed when the share is mounted on a client computer.
 The :command:`umount` command is used to unmount the share on BSD and Linux clients.
 Run it as the superuser or with :command:`sudo` on each client computer:

 .. code-block:: none